Leo Tolstoy

 1

-Religious consciousness is what everything else rests upon.
-And therefore it precedes all understanding.
+Religious cognition is what all other cognition rests upon.
+And therefore it precedes all other cognition.

 2

-In order to understand that all people are equal and that it is better for a human being to give his life to the service of others than to force others to serve him, you have to define your relationship to the world, and only religion defines the relationship of a human being to the world.
+In order to understand that all people are equal and that it is better for a human being to give his life to the service of others than to force others to serve him, it is necessary to define one’s relationship to the world, and only religion defines such a relationship of the human being to the world.

 3